johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 #### An hospitable community ####

-An hospitable community expresses hospitality---friendliness, kindness, warmth, welcoming, care, openness, acceptance and concern for the *alien and stranger* encountered by the community.
+An hospitable community expresses hospitality—friendliness, kindness, warmth, welcoming, care, openness, acceptance and concern for the *alien and stranger* encountered by the community.

 -	A hospital is a place of healing and restoration, suggesting that practical *hospitality*, reflected in opening our hearts and homes to one another, represents a vital aspect of generating *healing* and *health*.[^cf24]